saeepaliwal/impulsivity_analysis/README.md

-       DATA_DIRECTORY := where your data is stored LIST_OF_SUBJECT_DIRECTORIES := where your subject-specific raw data is stored PATH_TO_RESULTS_FOLDER := where you would like to store your results
+       DATA_DIRECTORY := where your data is stored LIST_OF_SUBJECT_DIRECTORIES := where your subject-specific raw data is stored PATH_TO_RESULTS_FOLDER := where you would like to store your results QUESTIONNAIRE_STRUCT := full path to questionnaire struct

 If your raw data has already been processed into a struct, you must speficy

-       STATS_STRUCT := full path to stats struct QUESTIONNAIRE_STRUCT := full path to questionnaire struct
+       STATS_STRUCT := full path to stats struct

-Where he questionnaire struct is subject-specific questionnaire values.
+The questionnaire struct is subject-specific questionnaire values.
 The questionnaire struct must have a labels field, which should be the same as in the stats struct, to allow a robust concatenation of structures. stats{subject_type}.labels will instruct the order of the subjects/patients in each of the subfields.